Want Better Sex? Use Lube!

 What’s more, if a partner is well-endowed, using sexual lubricant is essential to ensure pleasurable sex and to avoid any discomfort, pain or damage.

 Often couples use products that are not suitable for sex, have not been designed for sexual intercourse or even sexual lubricants which cause irritation or do not feel pleasurable.
-Some can dry out too quickly, others leave a sticky residue which is neither sexy or pleasurable!
+Some can dry out too quickly, others leave a sticky residue which is neither sexy nor pleasurable!

 The same goes for condoms, many of which are not well lubricated, so you may need to add your own.
 Be aware that any oil-based product will damage the condom, rendering it ineffective, so stick to water based or silicone based products.

 Finding the right sexual lubricant is important, but this is such a common reason why people give up using a lubricant because they may have tried one that caused irritation or did not last very long and believe all lubricants are like that one product.

-It is advisable to avoid using “tingling” or “warming “ lubricants, as these can contain menthol and chilli extracts, which can cause more harm than good and check the ingredients on the bottle.
-Many commercial lubricants contain ingredients such a propylene glycol, parabens, perfume, dyes or glycerin, all of which are known vaginal irritants and may cause thrush.
+It is advisable to avoid using “tingling” or “warming“ lubricants, as these can contain menthol and chilli extracts, which can cause more harm than good and check the ingredients on the bottle.
+Many commercial lubricants contain ingredients such a propylene glycol, parabens, perfume, dyes, alcohol, sorbitol or glycerin, all of which are known vaginal irritants and may cause thrush.

 Many couples use saliva as their lubricant, but it is more watery than slippery and dries out quickly.
 Some household substances are not suitable for lubricant such as Vaseline, olive oil, Baby Oil, Bio Oil, hand cream or body lotion as they are not designed for internal use or pH balanced to that of the vagina.

 Some popular water-based brands, including KY and well-known brands frequently prescribed and recommended by healthcare professionals and widely available on the high street and online, can exacerbate vaginal dryness or vaginal atrophy.
-This is because they have a high osmolarity, so draw moisture away from the walls of the vagina rather than lock it in and hydrate them.
+This is because they contain many irritating ingredients that draw moisture away from the walls of the vagina rather than lock it in and hydrate them.